unknown-albed/SoupSalad/README.md

 Happy coding!

-Sure!
-Here are step-by-step instructions on how to use the Password List Generator:
+Step-by-step instructions on how to use the Password List Generator:

 1. Clone the Repository:
    - Open your command-line interface (CLI) or terminal.